cesc1989/apuntes/Luna/Backend/Help Desk/008 - Update POC Fax and Violation Logic 🟡.md

 Reporte de dos partes.

-Primero: "response needed" debe ser ser "NO":
+**Primero: "response needed" debe ser ser "NO"**:
 > This VA pt just popped up on our list in “No violation”.
+>
-For VA, the IV should be faxed but marked as response needed “NO” with no violation alerts.
+> For VA, ==the IV should be faxed but marked as response needed “NO” with no violation alerts==.

-Segundo: Progress Visits no deben generar fax.
+**Segundo: Progress Visits no deben generar fax**:
 > Also it looks like this was a PV faxed, only IVs should fax.

 Estos tres casos reportados el 16 de Octubre: